World premiere | 12-13 april 2017 | The gulbenkian, Canterbury

 Supported by Arts Council England and South East Dance

-Special thanks to Ashford Borough Council, Daniel Cheetham, Scott White, Watermans Arts Centre, V&A, Ashford Youth Theatre, Jasmin Vardimon Company, Kent Wool Growers, and Freud Museum.
+Special thanks to Ashford Borough Council, Daniel Cheetham, Liz Moran, Mark Atkin, Scott White, Watermans Arts Centre, V&A, Ashford Youth Theatre, Jasmin Vardimon Company, Kent Wool Growers, and Freud Museum.